 Overall Summary: Our immigration policies should be rational and fair.
 Immigrants should follow the law, but perhaps it should also be easier and quicker to come here legally.
 America should continue to be a beacon of hope for the huddled, teeming masses yearning to breathe free – but equally, there is nothing wrong with prioritizing the best and the brightest, or striving to ensure that those we do allow to live here are open to our system of government and way of life.
 Wealth for its own sake, or lack thereof, should not be a factor, nor should any other personal characteristic besides ability or willingness to contribute to the greater American dream.

 By way of background, H1B visas are special work visas issued to companies which are supposedly experiencing shortages of appropriately specialized or skilled American workers.
-They are most often utilized by tech companies, though even the Trump Organization has imported unskilled labor using this system.
+They are most often utilized by tech and outsourcing companies, though even the Trump Organization has imported unskilled labor using a similar H2B system.

 I do not believe there is a shortage of tech or related talent in the US.
 Moreover, I believe some companies are violating the spirit (if not the letter) of the law by exploiting the visa process to suppress American wages.
 And indeed, why would they pay an American tech worker $120,000 a year when they could get away with importing labor for $40,000?
 For that reason, I believe in drastically limiting or eliminating H1B visas.
 At minimum, employers using these work visas should be made to prove that there is genuinely a shortage of the labor they seek.
 If they cannot do that, they should not be able to use the program.
 If, in fact, there is in fact a shortage of specialized or appropriately educated workers, we need to address that via free public education, with the knowledge these higher wages will ultimately pay the costs society bears for their education.